MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/quickstart.md

 ![Game manager - Studio Users](media/tutorials/game-manager-studio-users.png)

-1. Select the elipsis drop-down menu to the far right from your Studio name, and then select **Studio users**.
+1. Select the drop-down menu to the far right from your Studio name, and then select **Studio users**.

-2. Click **ADD USER** to display the Add New User page.
+2. Choose **ADD USER** to display the Add New User page.
 Check the box if you want to make the user an Admin.

-3. To remove accounts, in the Users page, simply click **Remove**.
+3. To remove accounts in the **Users** page, simply select **Remove**.

 If you do not already have a PlayFab Admin account, an e-mail will be sent to the address you provided.
 Upon confirmation, the new account will have access to the Studio and title.